-For Students Seeking Tutoring in Highland Park, We Offer:
+Private, In-Home Tutoring in Highland Park, Michigan

-Highland Park District Curriculum Used in Our In-Home Tutoring Programs
+Highland Park District and Curriculum

 The School District of the City of Highland Park offers students education through three public charter schools.
 Although Highland Park schools are charter schools, each school’s curriculum aligns with the Common Core State Standards (CCSS), as well as the Kent County Collaborative Core Curriculum (KC4).
 The KC4 meets the Michigan Curriculum Framework (MCF) benchmarks and consists of nearly ten standards per grade level per content.
 Instruction highlights foundational skills and core subject mastery to prepare students subsequent learning, and college and/or career readiness.